VivekReddy-2001/TravelContentCrew_Using_CrewAI/README.md

-# TravelContentCrew
+# Make My Trip -- AI Travel Planning Assistant

 ## Overview

-TravelContentCrew is a collaborative project aimed at creating comprehensive and engaging travel content for various destinations.
-The project leverages multiple specialized agents to research, explore, and document information about travel, food, culture, and practical planning tips.
+Make My Trip is a travel planning assistant designed to help users create comprehensive and efficient travel itineraries.
+It leverages multiple AI agents to research destinations, find flight deals, explore local cuisine, and generate optimized travel plans that include distances and route suggestions.
+This project is built using the CrewAI framework and integrates LLM (Large Language Models) for intelligent task delegation and execution.

 ## Features

-- **Research Agent**: Gathers detailed information about travel destinations, including landmarks, history, and geographical features.
+-**Destination Research**: Gathers information about landmarks, transportation options, history, and geography.
-- **Food Enthusiast Agent**: Explores local cuisine, popular dining spots, and food customs.
+-**Flight Finder**: Searches for the cheapest and most convenient flights.
-- **Culture Specialist Agent**: Provides insights into local traditions, customs, and social norms.
+-**Cuisine Explorer**: Provides insights into local food culture, popular dishes, and dining recommendations.
-- **Travel Planner Agent**: Offers practical advice on travel logistics, including best times to visit, accommodations, and itineraries.
-- **Content Editor Agent**: Compiles and refines all gathered information into a polished travel guide.
+-**Optimized Travel Planner**: Generates a travel plan with calculated distances between locations and an optimized sequence of visits.

 ## Getting Started

 ### Prerequisites

-- Python 3.x
+- Python 3.10.0
 - Required libraries from `requirements.txt`:
   - streamlit
   - crewai